priyanshu-shubham/U-2-Net/README.md

+#It's a fork of https://github.com/levindabhi/U-2-Net with CPU support.

 # U^2-Net (U square net)

 The code for our newly accepted paper **U^2-Net (U square net)** in Pattern Recognition 2020: